owntracks/ios/OwnTracks/Pods/CocoaLumberjack/README.md

 ### Requirements
 The current version of Lumberjack requires:
-- Xcode 11 or later
+- Xcode 12 or later
-- Swift 5.0 or later
+- Swift 5.3 or later
-- iOS 8 or later
+- iOS 9 or later
 - macOS 10.10 or later
 - watchOS 3 or later
 - tvOS 9 or later

 #### Backwards compatibility
+- for Xcode 11 and Swift up to 5.2, use the 3.6.2 version
 - for Xcode 10 and Swift 4.2, use the 3.5.2 version
+- for iOS 8, use the 3.6.1 version
 - for iOS 6, iOS 7, OS X 10.8, OS X 10.9 and Xcode 9, use the 3.4.2 version
 - for iOS 5 and OS X 10.7, use the 3.3 version
 - for Xcode 8 and Swift 3, use the 3.2 version